jianliu10/jianliu.github.io/_posts/2008-12-20-s3-AcomSecurity-SecureChannel.md

 categories: tech security
 ---

-I was tasked to research, design and implement secure channel communication in Acom software suite comprising of Java/C++/Web total 20+ applications.
 This presentation was created at the successful completion and production of my development work.

+The document describes the design, program and implementation of secure channel communication in Acom software suite comprising of Java/C++/Web total 20+ applications.

 {% for i in (1..50) %}